elatov/elatov.github.io/_posts/2017-10-22-using-flannel-with-coreos.md

 	                                                        vethf78b563
 	                                                        vethfb91608

-One thing to note is that all the request will come in from the **docker0** interface or the default gateway.
-You can do another quick test:
+One thing to note is that all the requests will come in from the **docker0** interface or the default gateway.
+You can do another quick test to confirm:

 	core ~ # docker run --rm -it -e 12345 -p 12345:12345 alpine /bin/sh
 	/ # apk update